 I am delighted to welcome Peter Emery to Electricity North West as Chief Executive Officer.
 Throughout his career, Peter has demonstrated a clear focus on achieving the highest levels of customer service delivered through colleagues working in a safe operating environment.
 His appointment will enable the Company to improve in these important areas.

 After six years as an Independent Non-Executive Director, John Gittins stepped down from the Board on the 20 July 2015.
 The Nominations Committee undertook a recruitment process and I am delighted that Rob Holden joined us as an Independent Non-Executive Director in January 2016.
 I am also pleased to report that David Brocksom was appointed to the role of Chief Financial Officer in May 2015 and joined the Board in October 2015.
 I would also like to take this opportunity to thank my Board colleagues for their continued commitment and valued contribution throughout the year and also to thank the Executive Leadership Team and all of our employees for their hard work and commitment.

-This last year saw some unprecedented weather conditions which created enormous challenges in maintaining and restorina power to the homes and businesses region. in our I would particularly like to thank our employees and our contractors who worked tirelessly both during these challenges and throughout the year to maintain and invest in the network for our customers.
+This last year saw some unprecedented weather conditions which created enormous challenges in maintaining and restoring power to the homes and businesses in our region.
+I would particularly like to thank our employees and our contractors who work tirelessly to maintain and invest in the network for our customers.